Ask Slashdot: How Did Real-Time Ray Tracing Become Possible With Today's Technology? - Slashdot

 The computing technology stuff tends to be more accessible and

-It isn't out of the blue (Score:2)
+It isn't out of the blue (Score:3, Informative)

 The short answer is that it isn't brand-new.
 As the article mentions, nVidia has been doing real-time ray-tracing demos for about a decade.
 Various tricks and approximations are used to make this a reality.
 Game developers have largely shied away from it because similar results can be achieved with typically better performance using other methods.

-This announcement, particularly with the involvement of Microsoft, indicates that the companies finally feel that the technology is mature enough to actually be
+This announcement, particularly with the involvement of Microsoft, indicates that the companies finally feel that the technology is mature enough to actually be used in a game.
+My guess is that it will likely still be some time before it is put to use.
+The fact that it was announced at the same time likely indicates that the three companies have been working together for some time behind closed-doors to agree upon the DirectX Raytracing API.

+Indeed, they could do this many, many years ago, the problem was always having enough rays to make it worth while.
+Ray tracing a couple rays in real time is relatively easy, but tracing enough of them to get results that are better than the current system was hard.

+I remember messing around with ray tracing programs back in the '90s and they were great, but it took huge amounts of time to render a scene.
+Far too long for even simple board games, let alone a typical 3D game.

 Someone's cheating (Score:1)